 On September 27, 2017, we entered into a Loan and Security Agreement (the "Loan Agreement") with Silicon Valley Bank (the "Bank").
 The Loan Agreement provides for a secured revolving credit facility in an aggregate principal amount of up to \$15.0 million.
 Under the terms of the Loan Agreement, the principal amount of loans, plus the face amount of any outstanding letters of credit, at any time cannot exceed up to 85% of our eligible receivables.
 Under the terms of the Loan Agreement, we may also request letters of credit from the Bank.
 The face value of any outstanding letters of credit reduce the amount otherwise available under the revolving credit facility.
 Loans under the Loan Agreement will bear interest at our option, and subject to certain conditions, at an annual rate of either a prime rate or a LIBOR rate plus an applicable margin of 2.25%.
-There will be no applicable margin for prime rate advances when we are in compliance with the liquidity requirement of at least \$20.0 million in the aggregate of consolidated cash plus availability under the Loan Agreement (the "Liquidity Requirement") and a 0.25% margin for prime rate advances when we are not in compliance with the Liquidity and the principal balance is due at maturity.
+There will be no applicable margin for prime rate advances when we are in compliance with the liquidity requirement of at least \$20.0 million in the aggregate of consolidated cash plus availability under the Loan Agreement (the "Liquidity Requirement") and a 0.25% margin for prime rate advances when we are not in compliance with the Liquidity Requirement.
+We may not request LIBOR advances when not in compliance with the Liquidity Requirement.
+Interest on each advance is due and payable monthly and the principal balance is due at maturity.
 Our obligations under the revolving credit facility are secured by a security interest on substantially all of its assets, excluding intellectual property.
 The Loan Agreement contains customary affirmative and negative covenants.
-We must comply with financial covenants requiring maintaining (i) a minimum short-term asset to short-term liabilities ratio and (ii) minimum adjusted EBITDA, in the amounts and for the periods as set forth in the Loan Agreement.
-We must also maintain a minimum liquidity amount, comprised of unrestricted cash held at accounts with the Covenants under the Loan Agreement, equal to \$10.0 million at all times.
-As of June 29, 2018, we were in compliance with the covenants under the Loan Agreement.
+We must and for the periods as set forth in the Loan Agreement.
+We must also maintain a minimum liquidity amount, comprised of unrestricted cash held at accounts with the Bank plus proceeds available to be drawn under the Loan Agreement, equal to \$10.0 million at all times.
+As of September 28, 2018, we were in compliance with the covenants under the Loan Agreement.

-As of June 29, 2018, the Company committed \$2.4 million towards security for letters of credit issued under the Loan Agreement.
-There were no cash borrowings under the Loan Agreement as of June 29, 2018.
+As of September 28, 2018, the Company committed \$2.7 million towards security for letters of credit issued under the Loan Agreement.
+There were no cash borrowings under the Loan Agreement as of September 28, 2018.